uschmidt/uschmidt.github.io/misc/terms-of-use.md

 ## Join us, do it yourself.

-#### The most famous OpenSource license make sure the protection of investments and the possibility for own extensions, development and improvements.
+<p class="uk-text-lead uk-text-muted">The most famous OpenSource license make sure the protection of investments and the possibility for own extensions, development and improvements.</p>

 ### License